Tex27/qb-vehiclekeys/README.md

 # qb-vehiclekeys
-qb-vehiclekeys compatible with qb-lock all credits go to FjamZoo#0001, i just fixed it for hotwire, randomized the amount of circles and the speed
+qb-vehiclekeys compatible with qb-lock all credits go to FjamZoo#0001, i just fixed some errors like hotwire and when lockpicking all vehicles doors unlocking, randomized the amount of circles and the speed

 ## Dependencies